-- 57. Most hypoxic zones are a result of run-off from land-based activities to LMEs in developed countries.
+57. Most hypoxic zones are a result of run-off from land-based activities to LMEs in developed countries.
 The expansion of hypoxia and eutrophication is just one result of a global scale disruption of the earth's nitrogen cycle.
 Dramatic increases in groundwater nitrate levels are another such impact.
-The challenge presented by the scope of the increasingly perturbed global nutrient cycle remains under-appreciated in both policy and scientific circles, but impacts of such changes on biodiversity, climate, economies, livelihoods, and human health provide convincing arguments to trigger priority actions on possible options that can lead to better nutrient management and related policies. - 58.
-GEF will seek to catalyze a transformation in the nutrient economy that will cumulatively reduce nutrient pollution and coastal hypoxia in 60% or more of all LMEs in GEF-eligible developing countries; a cumulative target of two-thirds or 66% would be aimed at in an enhanced replenishment scenario92.
-Innovative policy, economic, and financial tools, public-private partnerships and demonstrations will be pursued with relevant governments and sectors towards 'closing the loop' on nutrient production and utilization and restoring nutrient balance within planetary boundaries and eliminating or substantially decreasing the extent of dead zones. - 59.
-Without concerted action, the bulk of expected increases in hypoxia and eutrophication will occur in LMEs in GEF-eligible countries.
+The challenge presented by the scope of the increasingly perturbed global nutrient cycle remains under-appreciated in both policy and scientific circles, but impacts of such changes on biodiversity, climate, economies, livelihoods, and human health provide convincing arguments to trigger priority actions on possible options that can lead to better nutrient management and related policies.

+58. GEF will seek to catalyze a transformation in the nutrient economy that will cumulatively reduce nutrient pollution and coastal hypoxia in 60% or more of all LMEs in GEF-eligible developing countries.92 Innovative policy, economic, and financial tools, public-private partnerships and demonstrations will be pursued with relevant governments and sectors towards 'closing the loop' on nutrient production and utilization and restoring nutrient balance within planetary boundaries and eliminating or substantially decreasing the extent of dead zones.

+59. Without concerted action, the bulk of expected increases in hypoxia and eutrophication will occur in LMEs in GEF-eligible countries.
 GEF support is designed to result in important impact through investments in these LMEs.
-Actions under GEF-6 will be closely tied to, and in instances directly combined with, support under the GEF Land Degradation Focal Area. - 60.
-Recognizing the IW portfolio gaps identified in the GEF STAP Hypoxia report, 93 GEF will initiate collaboration through targeted research as well as with the private sector, including capital providers, large corporations, SMEs, and groups of small scale individual entrepreneurs. - 61.
-Where capacity is built and collective action agreed upon, GEF will support national and local strategies and policies, as well as legal and institutional reforms to reduce coastal and upstream point and non-point sources of organic and inorganic nutrients and other key transboundary water pollutants (see program 4).
+Actions under GEF-6 will be closely tied to, and in instances directly combined with, support under the GEF Land Degradation Focal Area.

+60. Recognizing the IW portfolio gaps identified in the GEF STAP Hypoxia report,93 GEF will initiate collaboration through targeted research as well as with the private sector, including capital providers, large corporations, SMEs, and groups of small scale individual entrepreneurs.

+61. Where capacity is built and collective action agreed upon, GEF will support national and local strategies and policies, as well as legal and institutional reforms to reduce coastal and upstream point and non-point sources of organic and inorganic nutrients and other key transboundary water pollutants (see program 4).
 GEF-6 will also finance innovation in sewage treatment to decrease pressures on of freshwater, coastal and marine resources, with the overall goal of promoting ecosystem health, working with the Global Program of Action on Land-based Sources of Marine Pollution (GPA), where relevant.
 GEF will engage the private sector in developing solutions, especially for agriculture sources of nutrients, aquaculture facilities, and process water from factories.

+92 The target has been estimated based on the number of LMEs that GEF IW presently has nutrient reduction investments plus anticipated investments in GEF-6, as compared with the total number of GEF eligible LMEs that currently are experiencing significant nutrient over-enrichment.
+It should be noted that the majority of present major hypoxic zones are not in GEF eligible countries.